jl02142/OrthoRefine/README.md

 `

 ## Required input
-As input, OrthoRefine requires OrthoFinder's output ("N0.tsv"), NCBI RefSeq feature table file per genome, and a user created text file where each line contains the GCF accession per genome; we reccomend having all inputs and the executable in a single directory to reduce errors in path.
+As input, OrthoRefine requires OrthoFinder's output ("N0.tsv") which contains orthogroup information, NCBI RefSeq feature table file per genome which provides the genome annotation information, and a user created text file where each line contains the GCF accession per genome.
+We reccomend having all inputs and the executable in a single directory to reduce errors in path.
 If a feature table file is not available for a genome, the data may be submitted to NCBI for annotation or the user may generate the annotation using the same pipeline as NCBI, [pgap](https://github.com/ncbi/pgap).
-OrthoFinder's output (N0.tsv) is in Window's format (\r\n) - to do the necesarry conversion to Linux (\n), use the Linux command dos2unix; the master script already handles this.
+OrthoFinder's output (N0.tsv) is in Window's format (\r\n) - to do the necesarry conversion to Linux (\n), use the Linux command dos2unix; the master script already handles this conversion.

 `
 dos2unix N0.tsv